20 libros de lectura en inglés (nivel C2)

 It is the year After Ford 632 in the New World.
 People are born and live by scientific methods.
 There is worldwide happiness and order.
 Then John comes from the Savage Reservation to the New World and with him he brings strong emotions – love, hate, anger, fear.
 Suddenly, danger threatens the New World.

-15. The Chamber: The horror of death row is that you die a little each day.
-The waiting kills you.
+The horror of death row is that you die a little each day.

 Seventy-year-old Sam Cayhall is on Mississippi’s death row.
 Sam hates lawyers but his date with the gas chamber is close, and time is running out.
 Then Adam Hall, a young lawyer arrives.
 Can he and his secret persuade Sam to accept his help?